dtak/local-independence-public/README.md

 so there's nothing disincentivizing us from learning it.
-If this mixture was a simple linear combination whose weights didn't change for different inputs, then life might remain simple; if we saw a new car that was red but not sportscar-shaped, then one of the two ways would just win, and the same one would win every time.
+If this mixture was a simple linear combination whose weights didn't change for different inputs, then life might remain simple; if we saw a new car that was red but not sportscar-shaped, then one of the two ways would just win (and the same one might win every time).
 The model would remain easy to explain and mentally simulate.

-But if the weights changed depending on other aspects of the input (e.g. if the son switched between `way 1` and `way 2` based on how sunny it was, except for Toyotas), then it would start becoming significantly harder to explain and mentally simulate.
+But, if the mixture weights changed depending on other aspects of the input (e.g. if the son switched between `way 1` and `way 2` based on how sunny it was, except for Toyotas), then it would start becoming significantly harder to explain and simulate; such a model would be significantly less interpretable than its underlying components.
 The worry behind this project is that this is exactly what tends to happen with almost every type of machine learning model on ambiguous datasets (and we'll present some basic results to that effect, but also [see](http://web.mit.edu/torralba/www/iccv2001.pdf) [these](https://arxiv.org/abs/1803.09797) [citations](https://arxiv.org/abs/1711.11561)).
-Given multiple interpretable options, we inevitably learn all of them, which means we learn none of them; and even with the most transparent model class, or most well-designed explanation technique, the actual _function_ that we learn will be challenging for humans to understand.
+Given multiple interpretable solutions, we inevitably learn all of them, which means we learn none of them; and even with the most transparent model class, or most well-designed explanation technique, the actual _function_ that we learn will be challenging for humans to understand.

-### Learning Independent Classifiers
+### Strategy: Learn "Independent" Classifiers

 How can we start trying to solve this problem?
 One option is to try to learn a model that's somehow _sparse_; perhaps not in its sensitivity to input